MrAsterisco/homebridge-hisense-tv/README.md

 ## Setting up the TV

-First, you need to get the name of the network interface that your Homebridge machine will use to connect to the TV.
-To get the list of all the network interfaces on your machine, follow the instructions below for the operating system where you're running Homebridge.
-Once you have the network interface name, go to "Continue the Setup".
+First, identify the network interface your Homebridge machine uses to connect to the TV.
+Follow the instructions for your operating system below.
+Once you have the interface name, proceed to 'Continue the Setup'.
 ### Generic Linux
 ```
 ip a